Sathwik-Amburi/GymVault/README.md

+### checkout a3-screenshots-team-25.pdf to see how the final webapp looks.
 # GymVault

 GymVault is an online platform to help gym owners and potential gym clients connect by allowing clients to browse a gyms catalog, choose the gym that matches their needs and pay for what they use digitally.